Neufund/generic-ico/README.md

 Open Chrome and go to [https://localhost:8080/](https://localhost:8080/).

 ### Using starter kit as starting point for new projects
 You need to create branch that tracks this repository and rebase it on your master.
-Then when there will be never versions of starter kit (new features, bugfixes etc) you can pull those using starter branch and merge to your project.
+Then when there will be newer versions of starter kit (new features, bugfixes etc) you can pull those using starter branch and merge to your project.

-Lets assume you created ```new_project``` use following commands to setup it:
+Lets assume you created ```new_project``` use the following commands to setup it:

     git clone git@github.com:Neufund/new_project.git
     cd new_project